 Often found in starchy foods, acrylamide is a known carcinogen, so lowering levels is always a healthier option.

 'Compared to cooking in oil, air frying helps to lower levels of acrylamide, which is found in starchy foods, like potatoes, when cooking at high temperatures,' says Adele Brennan.

 Some studies have shown that air frying helps to maintain some nutrients, including vitamin C and polyphenols (plant compounds).

 Adele Brennan says: 'Convection heat, which is used in air fryers, helps to preserve nutrients during the cooking process.'
-Another plus of convection cooking is that it speeds up the cooking process, and will result in a crispier finish with your homemade foods.
+Another plus of convection cooking is that it speeds up the cooking process, and will result in a crispier finish to your homemade foods.

 5. Air fryers are more eco-friendly

 'Air fryers also have a smaller footprint when compared to standard ovens and heat up very quickly,' explains Breville's Zoe McClean.
 'Hot air is circulated fast around the oven, allowing food to brown and crisp, mimicking fried food in a short amount of time.'